-The following changes will take place August 28:
+The following changes took place August 28:

 - Public works projects valued $75,000 and under are not subject to the Prevailing Wage Law and projects valued at $10,000 and below are not subject to a competitive bidding process.

 - No project may be split up into smaller projects valued at less than $75,000 for the purpose of evading the requirement to pay a prevailing wage or public works contracting minimum wage.